atlasphp/Atlas.Orm/docs/relationships.md

 ## Simple WHERE Conditions

 You may find it useful to define simple WHERE conditions on the foreign side of the relationship.
-For example, you can handle one side of a so-called relationship by reference (aka "polymorphic association") by selecting only related records of a particular type.
+For example, you can handle one side of a many-to-one relationship by reference (aka "polymorphic association") by selecting only related records of a particular type.